-On Tuesday 30th May 2017, we will welcome climate change expert, Dr Pier Vellinga, as keynote speaker in our latest Agri-Food briefing series.
+On Tuesday 30th May 2017, we will welcome climate change expert, Professor Pier Vellinga (pictured), as keynote speaker in our latest Agri-Food briefing series, titled ‘Climate Change and sea level rise, impacts and opportunities for agriculture in North Sea coastal areas’.

 If you would like to find out more about this talk, or to book your place, please send an email to Emma Seamer: firstname.lastname@example.org